microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 That's it.
 You now use Dapr pub/sub to publish a message to a message broker.

-### Step 4: Receive messages in the FineCollectionService (*Declaratively*)
+### Step 4: Receive messages in the `FineCollectionService` (*Declaratively*)

-You are going to prepare the FineCollectionService so that it can receive messages using Dapr pub/sub.
+You are going to prepare the `FineCollectionService` so that it can receive messages using Dapr pub/sub.
 Consuming messages can be done in two ways: *declaratively* (through configuration) or *programmatically* (from code).
 First, you'll use the declarative approach.
 Later, you'll consume the message programmatically with the Dapr SDK for .NET.

 1. Add a new file in the `Resources/dapr/components` folder named `subscription.yaml`.

 1. Open this file in VS Code.

-1. You're going to define a subscription for a topic and link it to a web API operation on the FineCollectionService.
+1. You're going to define a subscription for a topic and link it to a web API operation on the `FineCollectionService`.
 Paste this snippet into the file:

     ```yaml
     apiVersion: dapr.io/v1alpha1